Team VG247 picks the absolute best games on PlayStation 4.

-Very probably the best console MMORPG, Final Fantasy 14: A Realm Reborn is a triumph.
+Very probably the best console MMORPG, and indeed only really rivalled by the increasingly good The Elder Scrolls Online, Final Fantasy 14: A Realm Reborn is a triumph.
 Astoundingly playable with a control pad and populated via full cross-play with PC, the PS4 version of Final Fantasy 14 is in no way an embarrassment to its Windows sibling.

 This game is so beautiful and so playable that you’d almost never guess the same title was once applied to the financial and moral embarrassment that was Final Fantasy 14 Online.
 A compulsive life-eater, as all successful MMORPGs are, Final Fantasy 14 has years of life left in it.

-There’s no question of leaving GTA 5 off any best of list, even though it did launch last generation.
+There’s no question of leaving GTA 5 and GTA Online off any best of list, even though it did launch last generation.
 You’d never guess it; Rockstar’s done an uncannily good job of brushing up its already astounding tech for newer hardware.

 What can be said about the juggernaut of our times?
 Should we highlight the multiplayer suite that provides endless hours of dicking about and fantasy fulfilment?
 The sprawling campaign with its multiple playable characters and on-the-fly character switching?
 The sheer pleasure of cruising the streets of faux-LA with no purpose in mind at all?
 There’s a reason everyone and his dog played GTA 5, and you should, too.